fablos/hai_misinformation_detection/README.md

-# The Fact-based Fake News Dataset around Russia’s Invasion of Ukraine
+# Event Dataset about Russia-Ukraine war v0.0

 [Human-machine collaboration for content analysis in context of Ukranian war](https://www.humane-ai.eu/project/human-machine-collaboration-for-content-analysis-in-context-of-ukranian-war/)

-This project provide the code to collect and structure events and articles from Al Jazeera news agency.
+This repository provides the code to collect and structure events and articles from Al Jazeera news agency.

 All the events are related to Russian-Ukranian war.

+#TODO

+- add category
+- add url